 All series, unless otherwise quoted, are chained volume measures.
 Deflators adjust the value series to take out the effect of price change to give the volume series.

 A common pitfall in interpreting data is that expectations of accuracy and reliability in early estimates are often too high.
 Revisions are an inevitable consequence of the trade off between timeliness and accuracy.
 Early estimates are based on incomplete data.

 Very few statistical revisions arise as a result of ‘errors’ in the popular sense of the word.
 All estimates, by definition, are subject to statistical ‘error’ but in this context the word refers to the uncertainty inherent in any process or calculation that uses sampling, estimation or modelling.
 Most revisions reflect either the adoption of new statistical techniques, or the incorporation of new information which allows the statistical error of previous estimates to be reduced.
 Only rarely are there avoidable ‘errors’ such as human or system failures, and such mistakes are made quite clear when they do occur.

-A summary quality report (130.1 Kb Pdf) for this Statistical Bulletin can now be found on the Office for National Statistics website.
+A quality and methodology information report for this Statistical Bulletin can now be found on the ONS website.

 One indication of the reliability of the key indicators in this bulletin can be obtained by monitoring the size of revisions.
 The table below is based on the revisions which have occurred over the last five years.
 Please note that these indicators only report summary measures for revisions.
 The revised data may, themselves, be subject to sampling or other sources of error.

 The following table presents a summary of the differences between the first estimates published between June 2008 and May 2013 and the estimates published 12 months later.